Sundar Nagar

 Sundar Nagar (also spelled as Sundernagar) is a town and a municipal council in Mandi district in the Indian state of Himachal Pradesh.

-Formerly it was a princely state, known as Suket.
+It was formerly a princely state, known as Suket.

 History

 Sunder Nagar was formerly the seat of princely state, known as Suket State.

 Geo-climatic

 Geography

 Sundar Nagar is located in Mandi, Himachal Pradesh, India.
 Its geographical coordinates are 31° 32' 0" North, 76° 53' 0" East and its original name (with diacritics) is Sundar Nagar.
 The city has an average elevation of 900 m.

 Climate

 Demography

 According to 2011 Census of India, the town's population stood at 24,344.
 Males constitute 53% of the population and females 47%.
 Sundar Nagar has an average literacy rate of 82%, higher than the national average of 59.5%.
 Male literacy is 85%, and Female literacy is 78%.
 In Sundar Nagar, 10% of the population is under 6 years of age.